Spatchcock Chicken Roasted with Lemon, Garlic, and Ginger Marinade

 a dash of cayenne pepper (optional)

-Put all ingredients into a small food processor and blend until everything is chopped fine and blended like a salad dressing.
+1. Make the marinade: Put all of the marinade ingredients into a small food processor and blend until everything is chopped fine and blended like a salad dressing.

 2. Put the chicken in a wide glass dish (like a pie pan) pour the marinade over it.
 Turn it over so both sides get covered.
 I often make two chickens at a time, laying one on top of the other, marinated, with the insides facing each other.
 Reserve a little marinade to brush the chicken with as it cooks.